murielg/murielg.github.io/_posts/2017-06-01-react-examples-walkthrough.md

 date: 2017-06-02
 ---

-I have commented the a handful of examples from React's documentation.
-Should serve as a quick introduction for anyone getting started with ReactJS.
+I have commented a handful of examples taken from React's documentation.
+These examples cover the very basics of React: JSX, props, state and lifecycle.

+## Basic Setup
+You can copy and paste your examples in the JS

+<a class="jsbin-embed" href="http://jsbin.com/fexelu/embed?js,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.2"></script>

 ## A Simple Component